kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 ### Grunt &amp; Development Workflow
 So far, we've discussed using Jekyll to build out my site for deployment, managing my CSS with Sass, using Bower to manage site runtime dependencies, creating a cache manifest, running Modernizr, using RequireJS to manage/concate/minify a lot of JavaScript and concatenating/minifying other assets.

-All these various processes means various tasks will run at various times.
+All these various processes means various tasks need to run at various times.
 And instead of doing the tasks one-by-one when needed, I've automated all of them under [Grunt](http://gruntjs.com).

 And as I've told anyone in earshot for the past two months, Grunt is my new God.

-Similar to things like [Rake](http://jasonseifer.com/2010/04/06/rake-tutorial), Grunt is a JavaScript task runner that manages all of the just-mentioned tasks and processes within my development environment, and one or two more.
+Similar to things like [Rake](http://jasonseifer.com/2010/04/06/rake-tutorial), Grunt is a JavaScript task runner that manages all of the just-mentioned tasks and a few more inside my development environment.
 It runs on top of Node and is locally installed in my project folder.
 This local installation interacts with a globally-installed Grunt CLI tool.

 A boatload of [Grunt plugins](http://gruntjs.com/plugins) have been created by both the community and the Grunt core committers.
-One of the most popular plugins is [grunt-contrib-watch](https://npmjs.org/package/grunt-contrib-watch)...over 7,000 downloads for the DAY this post was published.
+One of the most popular plugins is [grunt-contrib-watch](https://npmjs.org/package/grunt-contrib-watch).

-Grunt plugins must be configured in a `Gruntfile.js` file at the root of your project folder.
-Once grunt-contrib-watch is configured, it can "watch" for changes to certain files, then run Grunt tasks against those file changes based on your plugin configs.
+Grunt tasks must be configured in a `Gruntfile.js` file that's usually at the root of your project folder.
+Once grunt-contrib-watch is configured, it can "watch" for changes to certain files, then run Grunt tasks against the changes based on your plugin configs.

 The power of all this can be seen in my development workflow.
 It changed many times during development (and will change many more times in the future), but this is how I was doing things at the time of the site relaunch: